CenturyLinkCloud/PublicKB/Partners/account-hierarchy-for-partners.md

 >+  Customer Alias (Portal Alias)
 >+  Trial Start Date

-5.You will get a confirmation email from the CenturyLink Cloud team confirming the trial has been setup for the customer.
+5. You will get a confirmation email from the CenturyLink Cloud team confirming the trial has been setup for the customer.

 _**Tips for Setting up Customer Trials**_